Programmer25X/The-Departed/README.md

 ----

 ## Current Game Features
-- One fully functional level.
+- One fully functional level
-- Players can freely explore the environment and complete mandatory objectives.
+- Players can freely explore the environment and complete mandatory objectives
-- A working inventory system for item management, allowing the player to select and use gathered items.
+- A working inventory system for item management, allowing the player to select and use gathered items
-- A fully functional HUD.
+- A functional HUD
-- An enemy AI that detects, pursues, chases or flees from the player.
+- An enemy AI that detects, pursues, chases or flees from the player
-- A torch mechanic, allowing the player to emit a light from their torch, which can deter the enemy AI away if shone upon within certain range.
+- A torch mechanic, allowing the player to emit a light from their torch, which can deter the enemy AI away if shone upon within certain range

 ----